Nipissing University and Canadore College to offer bursary for youth in care

 “Once I left foster care, there was always a fear created within myself because I never knew if I would be able to get into a post-secondary school.
 These concerns were so great, the fear I felt became stronger than the desire to try.
 Being someone who spent thirteen years in and out of foster care, having even just one aspect of life, especially one to better yourself, means everything.”

-More information on the Youth in Care Waiver can be found at:
+More information on the Youth in Care Bursary can be found at:

 Canadore College www.canadorecollege.ca/youthincare